 The most recent Afinety University Tips & Tricks webinar focused on Microsoft Word Automation tools.
 The Tips and Tricks webinar series is designed for attorneys, paralegals, and legal assistants looking to increase their proficiency in Microsoft Word and other common law firm software programs.
 This series is led by Diana Baker, who has over 20 years of experience working in the legal field.
 Below, we’ve highlighted important tips and takeaways for increasing your efficiency using Automation tools.
-In case you missed the latest session, the full webinar is available on demand.

 Viewing Microsoft Word Documents